ahmedmahmoud321/Angular/README.md

 <p>{{textExample}}</p>
 ```

+    to do this previously we needed to send the data to the component
+    using event binding then get the string from the event then assign it to
+    variable then display with string interpolation

 ### Directives

 Directives are instructions in the DOM that extend HTML capabilities by allowing you to create custom behaviors and manipulate the DOM.